yongdd/deep-langevin-fts/README.md

   `python make_training_data.py`

-After FTS run for making training data, you will get `LastTrainingData.mat` file.
+Training data will be stored in `data_training` folder.
+And you will get `LastTrainingData.mat` file.
 This can be used as inital field for `find_best_epoch.py` and `run_simulation.py`.

 #### 3. Train a Neural Network
 If you are plan to use multiple GPUs for training, edit `gpus` in `train.py`.
 To obtain the same training results using multiple GPUs, you need to change `batch_size` so that `gpus` * `batch_size` does not change.
 For instance, if you use 4 GPUs, set `gpus=4` and `batch_size=2`, which is effectively the same as setting `gpus=1` and `batch_size=8`.
 Lastly, `find_best_epoch.py` will tell you which training result is the best.

   `python train.py`
   `python find_best_epoch.py`

+For each epoch, the weight of model will be stored in `saved_model_weights` folder.
+The training result is not always the same.
+If you are not satified with the result, try the training once again.

 #### 4. Run Simulation
 Edit `run_simulation.py` to use the best epoch, and run simulation.

   `python run_simulation.py`

+Polymer density, fields and structure function will be recored in `data_simulation` folder.

 #### Data Visualization
 For visualization, Matlab and Python scripts are provided in `tools` folder.